jimm/www-ellisislandband-net/schedule.md

 * **September 10th, 2022** &ndash; Look for Ellis Island at Stratfield Village Associations's *Lincoln Parkapalooza* fundraising event!
-We'll be on the main stage.
+We'll be on the main stage from 6:30-7:30, followed by The Tom Petty Project.
   Lincoln Park, 455 Jackman Ave, Fairfield, CT.

 * **September 15th, 2022** &ndash; *Halloween Yacht Club* (10 Seaview Ave,
   Stamford) has bands outside all summer long on Thursday nights.
 See you on